How to Save Specific Pages from Annotated Documents in Java

 Integration with Popular Frameworks

-Here’s a simple Spring Boot service for page range saving:
+Here’s a simple Spring Boot service for page‑range saving (note the spring boot document service wording):

 @Service